 Find Cherry Blossoms in NYC: Cherry Blossom Festivals and Where to See the Blooms

-There are few more delightful ways to celebrate the arrival of spring than by viewing the beautiful cherry blossoms in New York City.
+Viewing the beautiful cherry blossoms in New York City is one of the most delightful rites of spring.
 In Japan, cherry blossom viewing is taken to almost religious heights.
 Blooming flowers are carefully watched, enjoyed, and celebrated.
 Traditional Sakura Hanami parties feature eating, drinking, and music.

-Although many of the annual cherry blossom festivals in NYC are on hold again in 2022, there are many places to enjoy these gorgeous blossoms this April and even deeper into the spring season.
+There are many places to enjoy these gorgeous cherry blossoms this spring, and take note—the cherry blossoms are bursting to life earlier than usual.
 Here are the best places to see cherry blossoms in New York City this spring.
 Find more seasonal happenings in our Spring Fun Guide.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.